debbiect246/caribbean-recipes/README.md

 Technology and the uprising of AI has provided people with online tools and resources to better navigate our daily lifes and struggles.
 However, technology is not yet at the point to completely replace the human interaction, but rather empoweres it .
 Members of the LGBTQ+ community encounter upsetting situations daily and frequently, specific to their cohort and look for help in their peers.
 The main objective of this project is to demonstrate the use of technology to target and facilitate this interaction.
 While search engines and other apps using AI can advice on specific subjects, this platform offers a more direct and efficient tool where technology and human feelings will work together to provide the best user experience and results.
 This project will not only provide sources of emotional support by directing people to right resources to comfort but will enhence the sense of community within the LGTB+ cohort.

-## The Skeleton Plane

 ### The Database Design
 The database was designed to allow CRUD functionality to be available to registered users, when signed in.
 The user model plays a crucial role in handling authentication, provided by Django.
 Enhanced user permissions were designed based on the user.is_staff and user.is_superuser boolean fields.
 Further information about this model can be found on Django.

-The Event and the Resource models include information about the author, as well as the number of users joining or liking the single event/resource.

-The Comment model includes information about the respective Event.

-The UserProfile model includes information about the respective User.

-The Contact model is indipendent from the other models.

-The Category model includes information about the Resource to differentiate between them.

 The entity relationship diagram was created using a spreadsheet environment and shows the schemas for each of the models and how they are related.